CartoDB/cartoframes/docs/developer-center/guides/02-Quickstart.md

 ### Authentication

+If you don't have a CARTO account but want to try out CARTOframes, you only need the `cartoframes` library.
+To learn more, take a look at the [Data Workflow](LINK) examples to visualize data from either a DataFrame or a GeoJSON.

 If you have a CARTO account that you want to use with CARTOframes, you need to authenticate it by passing in your CARTO credentials.
 You will need your username (`username`) and an API key (`api_key`), which can be found at http://your_user_name.carto.com/your_apps.

-If you don't have a CARTO account but want to try out CARTOframes, you only need the `cartoframes` library.
-To learn more, take a look at the [Data Workflow](LINK) examples to visualize data from either a Dataframe or a GeoJSON.

 When using a CARTO account, the elements you need to authenticate are under the `cartoframes.auth` namespace.

 For this guide, we'll use a public dataset from the `cartoframes` account called [`spend_data`](https://cartoframes.carto.com/tables/spend_data/public/map) that contains information about customer spending activities in the city of Barcelona .

 ```py
 from cartoframes.auth import set_default_credentials